infoatgodreams/GoDreams-Repository/Volume 1/Reference Reading/Governments & UN/Canada_British Columbia_Food and Nutrition Manual for homes.md

 		-  adding less salt when cooking and flavouring foods with lemon, herbs or spices instead of salt.

 # SECTION 6: MENU PLANNING
-Page 82
-y.
-A
-cycle menu is planned for many days and repeated at the end of a given time period.
+- A cycle menu is planned for many days and repeated at the end of a given time period.
 For example, a four-week menu contains menus for Week 1, Week 2, Week 3 and Week 4.
 At the end of Week 4 the cycle menu is repeated from the beginning.
-A planned, written menu helps to:
+	-  A planned, written menu helps to:
 		• save money and time, make shopping easier and reduce food waste.
 • ensure nutrition, variety, and that seasonal foods are included.
 You can also identify foods that those in care like and dislike so that future changes can be made.
 • address staff food-preparation skills, kitchen equipment available, storage space,